Bitter or Better?

-Wealth on one hand, poverty on the other.
+Wealth, on the one hand, poverty on the other.

-Every moment that we face a ‘problem’ can also be an opportunity for us to build a virtual castle.
+Every moment that you face a ‘problem’ can also be an opportunity to build a virtual castle.

-We can get stuck in that one room of estrangement, despair and defeat.
+For example, you can get stuck in that one room of depression, despair, and defeat.

-Or, we can close that door, be aware of the test, the challenge, and make the choice to build a better life, not a more bitter life.
+Or you can close that door, be aware of the test, the challenge, and choose to build a better life, not a more bitter life.

 Why is that such a big deal?